rickydunlop/nodejs-ffmpeg/README.md

-A base container with NodeJS and FFmpeg installed.
+An Alpine linux base container with NodeJS and FFmpeg installed.

-Extends ubuntu vivid (15.04)